phaserjs/phaser/README.md

 * ScaleManager.orientationSprite has been removed because it never displayed correctly anyway (it would be distorted by the game scale), it will be bought back in a future version by way of a custom orientation state.
 * ArcadePhysics.overlap has been updated so that the Body.overlapX/Y properties are set to the amount the two bodies overlapped by.
 Previously they were zero and only populated during the separation phase, but now the data is available for just overlap checks as well.
 You can then use these values in your ovrelap callback as required - note that they are changed for every check, so a Sprite overlap tested against 10 other sprites will have the overlapX/Y values updated 10 times in a single collision pass, so you can only safely use the values in the callback (#641)
 * Cache.getImage now returns `null` if the requested image wasn't found.
+* BitmapData now returns a reference to itself from all of its drawing related methods, allowing for easy function chaining.
+* The default size of a BitmapData if no width/height is given has been changed from 100x100 to 256x256.

 ### Bug Fixes